FreePYQ logoFreePYQ

 Explanation:

 The question appears to involve unit conversion, but the content is corrupted.
 Assuming it's about converting a quantity (e.g., length) from one unit to another, the correct answer is 102 m.
-Without the full question, the core concept is applying conversion factors correctly.
+Without the full question, the key point is applying conversion factors correctly.
 Option A is stated as correct, so the explanation focuses on verifying the conversion process, ensuring the calculation aligns with unit conversion principles.

 Question 40